lukeg101/lplzoo/Mu/README.md

 TODO reductions

+- λ variables and μ variables are stored in the same context.
+Most treatments have separate contexts for this but we have one to ensure term naming is distinct.
 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitution` in Mu.hs).
 - Reductions include the one-step reduction (see `reduce1` in Mu.hs), the many-step reduction (see `reduce` in Mu.hs).